syssi/esphome-jbd-bms/README.md

 ## Goodies

+### E-paper status display

 A user of this project ([@the-butterfry](https://github.com/the-butterfry)) shared some YAML code for [a beautiful status display using a 1.54 e-paper display here](https://github.com/syssi/esphome-jbd-bms/discussions/19).

 ![1.54 e-paper status display](images/eink-status-display.jpg "1.54 e-paper status display")

+### Preserving your battery pack

+[@TheNexter](https://github.com/TheNexter) contributed a [YAML snippet to stop charging of his e-scooter at an early stage](yaml-snippets/esp32-ble-deepsleep-limit-charging-automation.yaml) to preserve the battery pack.
+The automation doesn't require a network connection and is executed on the ESP itself.
+To save some capacity the `deep_sleep` component is used.

 ## Debugging